WireGuard VPN

 Kernel-fast VPN tunnels with QuickBox CLI + dashboard control

 WireGuard® on QuickBox Pro provides a lightweight VPN tunnel for routing server or application traffic through trusted endpoints.
 The QuickBox integration covers CLI automation, dashboard uploads, automatic MTU tuning, NAT rules, and stored keys for visual status.
-It does not ship a policy-based firewall or per-app split tunneling—plan firewall and routing rules accordingly.
+It includes app-scoped routing for isolating specific application traffic (Emby, Jellyfin, Plex) through WireGuard tunnels using Linux network namespaces.
+Plan firewall and routing rules accordingly for any additional traffic policies.

 ⚡ Kernel-speed tunnels